 The point is that ACOs must develop voluntary commitments from consumers to replace or secure their partnerships with patients, despite the lack of an official ACO or provider lock-in arrangement by Medicare.
 These voluntary commitments must come from both existing patients and new ones.

 How can ACOs engineer such voluntary commitments from consumers?
 They can build responsiveness and touch into their operations, appealing to the next generations who will use their services to help design those very services.
+That will require that ACOs adopt more consumer-oriented technology for appointment scheduling and dialogue with providers, along with ease of navigating services and cost transparency.

 Image Credit: Andrew Preble